Artsb23/Artsb23.github.io/README.md

 database.
 This prototype comprises of all archetypical features found in an ecommerce website.

-The following is a flow that a user goes thru, right from the time he lands on the webpage, to the time he completes a checkout
+The following is a flow that a user goes through, right from the time she lands on the webpage, to the time she completes a checkout

-● Ability to register and store new user information – As soon as a new user comes in, he would be given the option to register, where he gets to fill in a form.
+● Ability to register and store new user information – As soon as a new user comes in, she would be given the option to register, and gets to fill in a form.

-● Existing user sign-in and validation - Once submitted, the user just has to use the same credentials when he comes onto the website again.
+● Existing user sign-in and validation - Once submitted, the user can use the same credentials when he comes back to the website again.
 Else the user would be prompted to fill it in, until he gets it right

 ● Ability to view all the inventory having non-zero quantity - Once done